rbuerki/churn-prediction-automotive/README.md

 that are about to churn.
 The project was designed to answer 3 questions:

 1) Can we effectively explain customer churn?
 (Yes, the model achieves a reasonable F1-score of 0.82 over all)
-2) What are the main features leading to churn?
+2) What are main features leading to churn?
 (Top 3: car age, duration of relationship / recency, distance home to branch)
 3) How can we act?
 (This question is addressed in the blogpost only)

 ### Install